Top 10 computer mistakes beginners make

 As computers become more secure, and users get more tech savvy, many malicious individuals have moved to attacking people using phishing tactics.
 Make sure you are aware of how phishing works and how you can make sure you do not become a victim of identity theft.

 Almost all spam today is distributed by infected computers or malicious users.
 Replying to these spam messages will not unsubscribe you from any list and usually is never looked at or received.
-In some cases, a spammer may even use your reply as a verification that an e-mail works and send you more spam or share your e-mail address with other spammers.
-If you get spam, just delete it from your inbox.
+In some cases, a spammer may even use your reply as a verification that an e-mail works and send you more spam or share your e-mail address with spammers.
+If you get spam, delete it from your inbox.

 You should also never forward your friends and family chain mail.
 If you find an e-mail hard to believe, make sure it is true before you forward the myth or rumor to anyone else.